franknmungai/react-hackathon/docs/11-socket.io-server.md

 The `addPlayer` function receives an object with the `name`, `playerID` and `gameID`.
 To add a player, we first check to see if the game they are trying to join exists or has been created
 `games[gameID]`, if not we create this new player providing the required parameters and a randomly assigned color.

 `new Player(name, color, playerID, gameID)`

 We then create this game and add the player in our array of players. `games[gameID] = [player]`.
-We _return_ an object with a `message`, an `opponent` of _null_, since they are the first to join and we don't have any opponent yet and the `player` we just created.
+We _return_ an object with a `message`, an `opponent` of _null_, since they are the first to join and we don't have any opponent yet, and the `player` we just created.

 Next, we check to see if the game already has 2 players.
-If that is true, we return an object with an error `property`.
+If that is true, we return an object with an `error` property.

 The last part of this function executes when this game has already been created but the game is not full, i.e when we are adding a second player.
 For this, we get first player `games[gameID][0]` who is the _opponent_.
-Then we create a new player and add that to the array of players. `games[gameID].push(player)` we _return_ an object with the _message_, `opponent` and `player` created.
+We create a new player and add that to the array of players. `games[gameID].push(player)` we _return_ an object with three properties `message`, `opponent` and the `player` created.

 Next we create a function to access a game by it's `id` from our games.